 We keep these items in the freezer for some breakfast variety, especially during the school week or for before church when time is at a premium.
 We pop a few in the microwave and can either eat them at home or in the car if time is running short.
 Please tell me we’re not the only ones who do this? 🙂

 - Allergy-free pancakes – There are lots of gluten-free pancake recipes out there, and even a lot of recipes free of the top eight allergens.
 However, when I first attempted to make pancakes for Izzy, I used this gluten-free banana pancake recipe that I happened to find in my copy of the April/May 2011 issue of Healthy Cooking.
-This was my first attempt at making anything for Izzy, and I used this recipe because I really only needed to have a special flour blend and some coconut or rice milk on hand.
+I started with this recipe because I really only needed to have a special flour blend, bananas, and some coconut or rice milk on hand.
 I didn’t need xanthan gum, flaxseed, or anything else unusual, so I knew I could whip these up almost anytime if needed.
-I’ve found that certain flour blends work better than others in this recipe, but it has been a good staple in our house.
-Like our bread routine, I make these every other week or so, freeze them, and thaw as needed for a quick breakfast in the morning.
+Now, we really like this recipe for pancakes.
+SOOOO GOOD!
+Just be sure to use a flour mix WITHOUT xanthan gum or guar gum included. 🙂 Like our bread routine, I make these every other week or so, freeze them, and thaw as needed for a quick breakfast in the morning.
 Izzy actually prefers these without the optional chocolate chips (can you believe that?), so I feel pretty good about these being a decent, quick breakfast.
 She even likes them plain: no butter or syrup!

 - Breakfast muffins – While reading one of my mom blogs, I found a recommendation for these banana chocolate chip oat muffins.
 Again, this was early on in my oldest’s food allergy diagnosis, so I was looking for foods with simple ingredients that were also fool-proof, easy, & freezable.
 Tall order, eh?
 Well, these fit the bill.
 No special flour blends or ingredients are needed (except the chocolate chips, but you can skip those).
 We always have the ingredients on hand, and they come together incredibly fast, especially if you make mini-muffins that need less baking time.
 Like the pancakes, Izzy has started requesting these without chocolate chips, so they are even more economical.
 My littlest, Tessa, devours these, too.
 I can never make enough!